 Although Typhoon has flown precision attack missions in all its combat deployments to date, its most essential role remains the provision of quick reaction alert (QRA) for UK and Falkland Islands airspace.
 Detachments have also reinforced NATO air defence in the Baltic and Black Sea regions.

 With its multi-role capability and variety of weapons, the Typhoon FGR4 is capable of engaging numerous target types.
-In the air-to-air role it employs the infraredguided Advanced Short Range Air-to-Air Missile (ASRAAM) and radar-guided, beyond visual range Advanced Medium Range Air-to-Air Missile (AMRAAM).
-These weapons, used in conjunction with the jet’s ECR-90 Captor radar and PIRATE electro-optical targeting system, combine with the Typhoon’s superior performance and manoeuvrability to make it a formidable platform.
+In the air-to-air role it employs the infrared-guided Advanced Short Range Air-to-Air Missile (ASRAAM) and ramjet-powered, radar-guided, beyond visual range Meteor, as well as the Advanced Medium Range Air-to-Air Missile (AMRAAM).
+These weapons, used in conjunction with the jet’s Captor radar and PIRATE electro-optical targeting system, combine with the Typhoon’s superior performance and manoeuvrability to make it a formidable platform.

-For ground-attack and close air support (CAS) missions, Typhoon is compatible with the GPS/laser-guided Enhanced Paveway II and Paveway IV weapons, usually in conjunction with the Litening III targeting pod.
-Its regular configuration for the armed reconnaissance and CAS roles includes Litening III, Paveway IV and the internal 27mm gun.
+For ground-attack and close air support (CAS) missions, Typhoon is compatible with the GPS/laser-guided Enhanced Paveway II and Paveway IV bombs, and Brimstone guided missile, usually in conjunction with the Litening III targeting pod.
+Its regular configuration for the armed reconnaissance and CAS roles includes Litening III, Paveway IV, Brimstone and the internal 27mm gun.

 Paveway IV offers cockpit-programmable impact angle, impact direction and fuse delay features for precisely tailored target effects.
 The 27mm gun is ideally suited to providing warning shots or for accurate attacks against targets including light vehicles and personnel.

 Header image by Sgt Ralph Merry

 - Powerplant: two Eurojet EJ200 turbofans each rated at 20,000lb st (90kN) with afterburning